Methods, Curriculum Types, and State Requirements

 • Capture students’ attention before giving directions by telling them they need to listen to instructions about what will be given.

-Treatment and Managing GAD
+Treatment and Management of GAD

 Treatment and management of Generalized Anxiety Disorder (GAD) typically involve a combination of therapies, medications, and lifestyle changes.
 The goal is to reduce symptoms, improve functioning, and enhance quality of life.
 It is important to find healthy coping skills that will work.